 The current standard Lifetime Allowance is £1,073,100.

-We will calculate your LTA either when you retire, or at age 75 if earlier.
+We will calculate your LTA either when you retire, or at age 75.
 We calculate this by:

 - multiplying your annual pension payment by 20; and